To shorten time to market for new therapeutic proteins, new and fast methods, such as high throughput screening, are needed

 resin.
 Finally, optimization studies of critical parameters are carried out with statistical design approaches (design of

 experiments).
-Examples are presented to explain the platform approach for purification development in more detail.
+A few examples are presented to explain the platform approach for purification development in more detail.

 Downstream processing is the most costly part of biopharmaceutical production and there is considerable demand to reduce the